Deceit and Other Possibilities

-In this powerful debut collection, Vanessa Hua gives voice to immigrant families navigating a new America.
+In March 2020, Counterpoint Press will reissue this powerful debut collection—with additional new and previously uncollected stories that give voice to immigrant families navigating a new America.
 Tied to their ancestral and adopted homelands in ways unimaginable in generations past, these memorable characters straddle both worlds but belong to none.
+Pre-order here.

 From a Hong Kong movie idol fleeing a sex scandal, to an obedient daughter turned Stanford imposter, to a Chinatown elder summoned to his village, to a Korean-American pastor with a secret agenda, the characters in these ten stories vividly illustrate the conflict between self and society, tradition and change.
 In “What We Have is What We Need,” winner of The Atlantic student fiction prize, a boy from Mexico reunites with his parents in San Francisco.
 When he suspects his mother has found love elsewhere, he fights to keep his family together.